 7 Steps To Buying Your First House

 Are you ready to buy your first home?
 Right now, you’re probably feeling a mixture of excitement and nerves.
 That’s completely normal.
-The home buying process is long and complicated, and it can be confusing for first-time homebuyers like yourself who are about to take their first step into the unknown.
-If you’re prepared and have a solid idea of what to expect, the process goes a lot smoother.
+The home buying process can be long and complicated, especially for for first-time homebuyers like yourself who are about to take their first step into the unknown.
+If you’re prepared and have a good idea of what to expect, the process goes a lot smoother – and feels less daunting.
 To help you feel more confident as you embark on the home buying journey, Summit Mortgage simplified the process for you into seven steps.

 1. Find A Loan Officer

 A loan officer is someone who can help guide you through the home buying process.
-They’re experts in home loans and know the process better than anyone.
+They’re experts in home loans and know the process better than anyone since it’s what they do day in and day out.
+In this early phases of the process, your loan officer will talk you through your credit report, income, and asset documents.
 They’ll be a valuable resource to you and can answer any initial questions you have regarding what the different types of loans are and how they work.
-In this early phase of the process, your loan officer will talk you through your credit report, income, and asset documents.

-They’ll also get to know your goals for the home purchase and begin looking for a loan program that best suits your needs.
+They’ll take time to get to know your goals for the home purchase and begin giving recommendations for the loan program that best suits your needs.
 This is to make sure you’re set up for pre-approval.
 If you aren’t sure how to choose, have more questions, or want help getting started, simply complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
 They’ll reach out to you and provide a free consultation and guide you through every step of the loan application process.

 The easiest way to get the home buying process started is to gather all your important documents.
-This includes your current driver’s license or other government-issued photo ID, residence history for the past two years, employment history for the past two years, proof of income and bank account statements, among others.
-Gathering everything now will help you avoid delays later on.
+This includes your current driver’s license or other unexpired government-issued photo ID, residence history for the past two years, employment history for the past two years, proof of all current income sources and bank account statements for the preceding 60 days.
+Gathering everything now will help you avoid delays later on; this also strengthens your pre-approval.
 With this information, your loan officer can help calculate your debt-to-income ratio and buying power.
 In fact, you can request a rate quote from Summit Mortgage online to get a closer look at what you can afford.

 Finally, you can read up on mortgage terms and types of loans in the Summit Mortgage Homebuyer Guide to establish a strong foundation of knowledge to lean on going forward.
 Your loan officer is the best resource to use when you have questions.